prolearner/riccardograzzi.github.io/index.md

 I am a Post Doc in the CSML group in IIT in Genoa and was previously a PhD Student at IIT and UCL under the supervision of Massimiliano Pontil.

 I like to study and design efficient and scalable machine learning methods.
 The main focus of my research has been on efficient gradient-based bilevel optimization, with applications to hyperparameter optimization and meta-learning.
-In particular, I studied the rate of convergence in deterministic and stochastic and non-smooth settings.
+In particular, I studied the rate of convergence in deterministic, stochastic and non-smooth settings.

-More recently, I have been interested in in-context learning, adaptive, parameter-free optimization techniques and learning methods for dynamical systems.
+More recently, I have been interested in in-context learning, in adaptive, parameter-free optimization techniques and in learning methods for dynamical systems.

 <!-- ## Research Interests